johnson-zhang-au/dbt-runer/README.md

   - **Manual Input**: Enter the database connection name manually as defined on this instance.
 Ensure the connection already exists.
   - **Retrieve Available Snowflake Connections at the Instance Level**: This option lists all Snowflake connections available on the instance but requires platform admin permissions.
   - **Retrieve Available Snowflake Connections for This Project**: The macro attempts to identify all Snowflake connections accessible within the current project.
 This includes connections associated with datasets in the project.
 Your account must have write access to the project.
 Note: Certain account profiles, such as *Reader*, *AI Consumer*, or *Governance Manager*, do not have the necessary permissions for this operation.
+  _The permissions mentioned here are only for automatically retrieve avaliable connections, they are not required to run the macro after you selected the correct database connection_
 - **Database connection name**:  The macro will automatically retrieve the following authentication parameters from the Snowflake connection:
     - Snowflake hostname
     - Snowflake database name